omundy/dig245-critical-web-design/topics/development/environment.md

 ## Code Editors

-There are many great source code editors, like [Sublime text](https://www.sublimetext.com/) and [Visual Studio Code](https://code.visualstudio.com/), which are also both multi-platform, free, and highly capable.
+There are many great source code editors, like [Sublime text](https://www.sublimetext.com/) and [VS (Visual Studio) Code](https://code.visualstudio.com/), which are also both multi-platform, free, and highly capable.
 However, my preferred editor for web development, and this class, is Atom.